-Day after day, Dr. Anna Fox sits alone in her large house drinking too much wine, popping too many pills, binge watching old thrillers and spying on her neighbors.
+In The Woman in the Window, Dr. Anna Fox sits alone in her large house day after day, drinking too much wine, popping too many pills, binge watching old thrillers and spying on her neighbors.
 In this novel reminiscent of Rear Window, Anna is confined to her house by a PTSD- induced case of agoraphobia.
 She hasn’t been outside of her home in ten months.

 Anna is pretty shameless about spying on her neighbors with the zoom lens on her camera (strangely, the homeowners on this crowded city block don’t use their blinds often).
 She knows what book her one neighbor is reading for the book club she hosts.
 She knows that another neighbor is cheating on her husband.
 She learns people’s schedules.
 What she can’t know from observation, she finds out by stalking the neighbors on social media.